KAR-NG/Marketing_Analytics/marketing.md

     ##     NumWebPurchases NumCatalogPurchases   NumWebVisitsMonth            Response
     ##            1.871632            2.960579            2.403747            1.147800

-The first two variables are essentially the same thing, I created “age\_atRegister” from the “Year\_Birth”.
-I will only use one of them in any model because they represent the same information.

 ### 7.2 Factors that significantly related to in-store purchases

-I will explore both the positive and negative relationships, and testing are they statistical significance.

 #### 7.2.1 Data Partitioning